Dealing with multiple regulations and market requirements in soy supply chains and landscapes

 The series is an excellent introduction for staff dealing with soy trade in companies, financial institutions, platforms, civil society organizations, but also offers a recap of essentials and important updates for longer term soy experts.
 The classes offer opportunity for Q & A and dialogue.

-The classes take place on Thursdays:
+The classes took place on Thursdays:

 April 3, 14:00-15:30.
 On the WHY of deforestation-free, legal, traceable, conversion-free, sustainable agricultural practices in soy.